makesutha/makesutha/README.md

 # Hi there 👋, I am Suraj Thapa, a young coder and tech geek guy.
-I am just a high schooler so please don't expect awesome project in my profile. 😂
+I am just a high schooler so please don't expect awesome projects in my profile. 😂 😂
 <br>
 <br>📫 How to reach me:
 <br>&emsp;&emsp;via email: sthapa06407@gmail.com
-<br>&emsp;&emsp;via social media(all): @sutha064
+<br>&emsp;&emsp;via social media(FB, Twitter): @sutha064

 <!--
 **sutha064/sutha064** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.